 Does PhotoScape X Have Layers to Overlay Two Photos or Make Transparent Background?

-PhotoScape X (http://x.photoscape.org/) is a totally different photo editing software.
+PhotoScape X (read our review of it here) is a totally different photo editing software.
 Don’t mix it with original PhotoScape.
 In PhotoScape X, there are layers that help you to overlay one photo over another.
-We plan to review this new photo editor soon!
-Follow us to get latest PhotoScape X editing tricks and video tutorials.
+We reviewed this new photo editor!
+See our review to get latest PhotoScape X editing tricks and video tutorials.

 Blog’s Freebie of the day: